Train GraphicClick on the map to explore geographics

 No longer happening.
 The decision was made just as Modern Railways went to press on the proposal, Tony Miles confirmed this online.

-There are no other EMUs (Electric Multiple Unit) that can run onto the airport branch without being fitted with GW (Great Western) ATP (Automatic Train Protection), as the branch does not have AWS (Automatic Warning System) or TPWS (Train Protection and Warning System).
+There are no other EMUs (Electric Multiple Unit) that can run onto the airport branch without being fitted with GW» (Great Western - used as an abbreviation for the area / lines under the Great Western franchise, as opposed to FGW which includes "First", the company operating them too.
+For tickets - about) ATP (Automatic Train Protection), as the branch does not have AWS (Automatic Warning System - an arrangement of permanent magnets and electro-magnets that convey information about the associated signal to the train driver) or TPWS (Train Protection and Warning System).
 Discussions in other forums suggested loaning out two 360s was pretty high risk, as three are needed for the Connect service all day, so a 332 would have had to take over the T4 shuttle.

 Paul